When you manage a seemingly infinite number of customer service emails, it’s easy to lose sight of why each one matters.

 A customer service email isn’t a transaction; it’s a conversation between two humans.
 By introducing yourself to the customer and using your name as well as showing your face, you create a far more relatable customer service experience.

-Framing the interaction as one between people, versus one between a customer and a business.
+Framing the interaction as one between people, versus one between a customer and a nameless, faceless business.

-A survey by Lee Resources International found that in the average medium-sized business, for every customer who complains, there are 26 who never say a word… they simply leave.
+A survey by Lee Resources International found that in the average medium-sized business, for every customer who complains, there are 26 who never say a word—they simply leave.